csettles/climgur/README.md

   --delay DELAY         delay (s) before taking screenshot
 ```

+log.txt contains the submission time and deletion link of an upload if you wish to delete a submission.
+Just delete the entry from log.txt after you are done.

 ## To-Do
 * Add support for >1 account
 * Figure out way to make saving screenshot locally optional